John Buana N'Galula

 John Buana N'Galula (born 23 June 1968) is a retired Zaire international footballer, who played as a defender.

 Club career

 Born in Kinshasa, moved to Belgium at the age of 23, signing with K. Boom F.C.
 He would spend the rest of his playing career in the Belgian Pro League, representing K.S.C.
 Lokeren Oost-Vlaanderen and K.F.C.
 Lommel S.K.

 International career

-Buana NGalula played for Zaire at the 1988 and 1992 Africa Cup of Nations finals.
+Buana N'Galula played for Zaire at the 1988 and 1992 Africa Cup of Nations finals.

 Personal

-Buana NGalula was granted Belgian citizenship in 2000.
+Buana N'Galula was granted Belgian citizenship in 2000.